Broken Lance

 Broken Lance is a 1954 American Western film directed by Edward Dmytryk and produced by Sol C. Siegel.
 The film stars Spencer Tracy, Robert Wagner, Jean Peters, Richard Widmark and Katy Jurado.

-Shot in Technicolor and CinemaScope, the film is a remake of House of Strangers, with the Phillip Yordan screenplay (based on the novel, I'll Never Go There Any More, by Jerome Weidman) transplanted out West, featuring Tracy in the original Edward G. Robinson role, this time as a cowboy cattle baron rather than an Italian banker in New York City.
+Shot in Technicolor and CinemaScope, the film is a remake of House of Strangers, with the Philip Yordan screenplay (based on the novel, I'll Never Go There Any More, by Jerome Weidman) transplanted out West, featuring Tracy in the original Edward G. Robinson role, this time as a cowboy cattle baron rather than an Italian banker in New York City.
 It has been widely noted that the story bears a strong resemblance to King Lear.

 Plot

 Matthew Devereaux is a ranch owner who has built an enormous ranch and mining empire.
 He raised his sons to carry on his fierce, hard-working Irish settlement spirit that helped make him a success.
 However, as a consequence, he has never shown fatherly affection to his three older sons by his late first wife: Ben, Mike and Denny.
 He treats these grown men (in their 30s and 40s) not much better than hired help.
 Although they manage the day-to-day operations of the ranch and other enterprises full time, Matt still retains complete authority, right down to the smallest decisions, angering his eldest son.
 This resentment leads the three eldest sons to unite against their father.

-Joe is Matt's biracial son by his second wife, a Native American who pretends to be Mexican.
-The town's people call her "Señora" out of respect for Matt, but not out of respect for her.
+Joe is Matt's biracial son by his second wife, a Native American who pretended to be Mexican.
+The townspeople call her "Señora" out of respect for Matt, but not out of respect for her.
 Matt's power and prestige keeps the discrimination by the townspeople towards Joe to a minimum, so long as Joe, an emerging young adult, is principally interested in riding the range alone, and spending time at his mother's native American reservation and with her people.

 Joe, who shows no interest in owning or running the ranch empire, loves his father and would do anything for him.
-Because of Matt's wife's insistence that he change his attitude towards their son, he comes to appreciate and regularly converse with his youngest son.
+Because of Matt's wife's insistence that he change his attitude towards their son, he comes to appreciate him and regularly converse with his youngest son.
 The three older brothers interpret Matt's relationship with Joe and his treatment of them as if he has only one son instead of four as a rejection by their father.
 Their resentment deepens.